 Cooking with olive oil

-The best quality olive oil is usually served ‘raw’, adding a wonderful peppery or fruity layer of flavour.
-Simply drizzled over soups, bruschetta, pasta, vegetables, grilled meats or fish.
+The best quality olive oil is usually served ‘raw’, adding a wonderful peppery or fruity layer of flavour drizzled over soups, bruschetta, pasta, vegetables, grilled meats or fish.

 It is also used to make sauce bases, cook meats and fish and even to make bread and prepare desserts.